 Our firm represents a broad spectrum of health care providers and suppliers on Stark law and anti-kickback statute issues, including hospitals and hospital systems throughout the country, as well as some of the largest device and pharma companies in the world.

 Our lawyers have lectured and published widely on the Stark and fraud and abuse laws.
 Attorneys in our firm, for example, have authored the leading treatises published by the Bureau of National Affairs (BNA) on the federal anti-kickback law and the Stark law, and have published numerous law review articles on these subjects.
 A partner in the firm also wrote the 2014 American Health Lawyers Association Monograph on the Stark Law, the fifth edition of a treatise he first wrote in 1998.
 The firm’s attorneys have also served as expert witnesses on Stark law and fraud and abuse matters, in both arbitration and litigation, including civil and criminal proceedings.
+In addition, we have a multi-disciplinary working group, the Fraud & Abuse Practice Group, that meets regularly for members to share insights and updates.

 We provide the following services related to Stark and fraud and abuse issues: